martin34/codewars/security/cryptography.md

 This can be inproved.
 e. g. include the message length (number of blocks l) as content of the first block of the message.
 There are also ways to remove the n * l length restriction.

+### Hash functions

+Maps arbitrary length inputs to a short fixed-length output (digest).

+MAC can be used to safely transmit the digest or the encoded verion (t).
+Rest of the message is transimitted with an unsafe channel. --> Receiver is able to detect any change in the payload and therefore detect attacks.

+HMAC: Can be viewed following the above apporach and exploiting certain probabilities of MD5 (do not use anymore), SHA1 and SHA2 to efficiently compute the combination of MAC and digest.

+## Secrecy + Integrity

+--> Encrypt and authenticate
+Sender and receiver share to keys.
+First is used for encryption and add a authentication code.
+But the tag t can leak information.
+E. g. if the MAC is determinisitc (which it is often) the attacker can determine if the message was send multiple times.
+--> Encrypt then authenticate --> if encryption is CPA secure and MAC is secure --> combination is secure Additionally it is not feasable for an attacker to generate any new valid ciphertext, even if he observed ciphertexts before (or even with chosen plaintext attacks).
+This is called **authenticated encryption scheme**.
+Authenticated encryption schemes with CPA secure encruption is also chosen ciphertext secure.

+Other ways of achieving security and integrity are possible.

+## Secure sessions

+Session: Period of time over which the two parties are willing to maintain state.
+Even with a security and integrity as discribed above (authenticated encryption) a number of attacks are possible:

+* Replay attack
+* Re-order attack (deliver messages in different orders)
+* Reflection attack (play message back to sender)

+These and other can be prevented easily using counters and identity, before the encryption. --> Secure session